-The driver of a contractor has been sentenced after the death of a road worker on M8 motorway in 2014.
+The driver of a contractor has been sentenced after the death of a road worker on the M8 motorway in 2014.

 The worker was pronounced dead at the scene.

 Alexander Johnstone pleaded guilty to breaching Section 7 (a) of the Health and Safety at Work Act 1974.
-He has been sentenced to complete 240 hours of community order.
+He has been sentenced to complete 240 hours of a community order.

 “Construction activity should be planned to reduce the need for reversing and where that is not possible further control measures such as the use of a banksman should be implemented.”